LukeMS/keltor/rst/index.rst

 * **Spray Seeker**: A medium sized vessel having two or three masts that resembles a schooner.
 While not unheard of, oars are rare for these ships and largely ineffective.
 They can travel at respectable speeds and are able to make use of the deeper river channels.
 These craft are most at home in the ocean.
 In addition to the main deck they often have three levels below deck.
 All sport an aft cabin on the main deck and some have a fore cabin as well.

-* **Storm Rider**: Produced mainly by those on the western coast of the Middle Lands, these ships are built to weather storms and rough water.
+* **Storm Rider**: Produced mainly by those on the western coast of the `Middle Lands`_, these ships are built to weather storms and rough water.
 While of a similar size and configuration to the spray seeker, they are not as fast and carry a little less cargo but their rough weather survival rate is several times better.
 This is due to a wider stable design, better construction methods (also more expensive) and different rigging.
 Unlike other ships, the design of the Storm Rider is much more uniform due to relatively few shipyards producing them.
 They all have two masts and three levels below deck and an aft cabin on the main deck.

 * **Wind Beast**: A large sailing vessel with massive cargo capacity and three or four masts.
 They can be likened to a barque.
 These craft are not designed for river use and hence will often run a foul in all but the deepest of river channels.
 Below the main deck are three levels.
 The lower two being devoted exclusively to cargo storage.
 The upper most being crew space and supplies and secondary cargo storage.
 A spacious aft cabin on the main deck is standard.

 * **War Sail**: The red war ships of the Middle Land navy resemble a trireme with three masts.
 They are huge, powerful, fast and not build for cargo.
 All are equipped with a steel ram, two ballistas (one fore and one aft), a catapult mid-ship (mounted on a turning wheel) and a mobile Greek fire launcher.
 There are two levels below the main deck.
 A great deal of that space is devoted to the one-hundred-forty rowers, twenty sailors, and forty warriors standard to the war ship's crew.
 All that leaves little room for cargo.

-* **Wave Mistress**: Used exclusively by the people of Unetor, these vessels are made for long voyages in the open sea.
-They are larger then most any other sailing vessel known in the Middle Lands and use a very complex sail and rigging design that allows for great speed and wind management abilities.
+* **Wave Mistress**: Used exclusively by the people of `Unetor`_, these vessels are made for long voyages in the open sea.
+They are larger then most any other sailing vessel known in the `Middle Lands`_ and use a very complex sail and rigging design that allows for great speed and wind management abilities.
 Most have between four and six masts and four levels below their deck.
 This gives them an impressive amount of space for cargo.

-* **Elven Silk Sail**: Exclusive to the elves of Soltor these are hands down the fastest sailing ships known.
+* **Elven Silk Sail**: Exclusive to the elves of `Soltor`_ these are hands down the fastest sailing ships known.
 Long and sleek, having up to four masts and equip with silk like sails and rigging these vessels are unlike any that humans have ever produced.
 They employ a design somewhat like a catamaran for stability and speed.
 The trade off being there is very little space for cargo.
 It is rumored that the elves have some even faster vessels that are reserved for elven nobility.

-* **Gnomish Smoker**: The only known metal ships are made and used exclusively by the gnomes of Rektor.
+* **Gnomish Smoker**: The only known metal ships are made and used exclusively by the gnomes of `Rektor`_.
 They are steam powered, burning wood, charcoal or coal.
 These vessels are fast and made to last.
 Aside from that each one is different in design and is decorated according to the taste of the gnome that built it.
 Most have two levels below the main deck.
 The first having gnome sized crew quarters and supplies and an "engine" room (often located mid-ship or aft).
 The lower being a large (taller than normal) cargo only area.
 The main deck often has a two story structure mid-ship which is outfitted to suit the ship's needs.
 In the way of drive systems, some use a paddle wheel, others employ an automatic oar rowing system and still others make use of a drive shaft and propeller design.
 Many are also equipped as ice breakers.
 Some are cargo vessels, others passenger ships and some are just fishing boats.
 Many humans question the wisdom of traveling in one of these boats that by the look of it should not float much less move.

 .. list-table:: Table: Ships of the Middle Lands
    :header-rows: 1